OUR AUTHORS

 Based in Melbourne/Naam Australia, Sal is a writer and film maker.
 Obsessed by the concept of macro and micro – or the story device of the Trojan horse – her story telling takes us inside intimate moments before exploding to expose the very real and raw impacts of human choices.
 IN EXCHANGE FOR A LION is her debut novel.

 An award-winning author, Caroline writes creative non-fiction and fiction.
-She has a Master of Creative Writing from the University of Auckland and is the author of RIPIRO BEACH: A memoir life after near death (Bateman).
-She is currently working on her second novel.
+She has a Master of Creative Writing from the University of Auckland and is the author of RIPIRO BEACH: A memoir life after near death (Bateman) and the novel GOLDEN DAYS (Affirm Press).
 In a previous life she spent a decade at the helm of Auckland-based agency Nova Models, Talent and Actors—which provided material too fantastic not to use, one day…

 Patricia is an author, editor, and proofreader.
 Her short stories and poems have been published in anthologies, literary journals, on radio and online, and her short stories have won and been highly commended in national writing competitions.
 Her debut novel, THE LIBRARY OF UNFINISHED BUSINESS, was released in March 2022, published by Cloud Ink Press.
 She has an MA in English literature, a postgraduate diploma in journalism.
 She is currently working on a second novel.